oVirt/ovirt-site/source/testing/ovirttestday.html.md

 in addition participate in exploring [new features](OVirt_3.2_release-management#Features) .

+## What to do as a participant

+*   If you already have the hardware, verify if it meets the hardware requirement, refer information detail section below
+*   Update the Participants section.
+*   Accomplish the goals set in objective section , run the tests, update the test matrix.
+*   Running into any issues - contact any participant in the list

 ## Participants

 Test Days are open to anyone.
 If you have your own setup we will provide all the software packages and the required information.
 Please refer - [What to do as a participant](Testing/OvirtTestDay#What_to_do_as_a_participant) - in the section below, if you're willing to participate please add yourself to the below table: